gerhynes/mongodb-notes/README.md

 Each Comment could have a userId pointing back to a specific user.

-The downside to this approach is that queries get more complex.
+The downside to this approach is that queries get more costly.
 To get all posts by a particular user, you would have to fetch the user from the database and then go back and fetch the relevant posts connected to that user.

 Mongo doesn't have single operation joins, and so this quasi-relational approach isn't necessarily efficient for querying as you have to touch the database multiple times.